omeka/omeka-s-enduser/docs/sites/site_pages.md

 These options are:

-- Filter by class: opens a dropdown to select from all of the classes for the vocabularies in the Omeka S installation.
+- Filter by class: opens a dropdown to select from all of the classes for the vocabularies in the Omeka installation.
-- Filter by item set: opens a dropdown to select from all item sets in the installation, not just those associated with the site on which you are working.
+- Filter by item set: opens a dropdown to select from all item sets in the installation (not just those added to the site on which you are working).
-- Filter by item id: you can put in the specific item id for an item (the number which appears in the url when you are looking at the item on the admin).
+- Filter by item ID: you can put in the specific Omeka ID for an item.

-Once you have applied your changes to the filter, you must click the search button (magnifying glass) to apply the filters or run the search.
+Once you have applied your changes to the filter, you must click the search button (magnifying glass icon) to apply the filters and run the search.

 ![Select item drawer with filter options displayed](../sites/sitesfiles/sitepg_selectitemFilter.png)

 Once you’ve selected an item, the drawer will shift to that item’s information.
 You can add a caption and select which media (if more than one) you want to use.
 To return to the list of items, click the "Select item" button at the top of the drawer.
-To use the item displayed and apply the caption, etc, click the "Apply changes" button at the bottom of the drawer.
+Be sure to click the "Apply changes" button at the bottom of the drawer.

+If you wish to display multiple media from the same item, add the same item to the media embed block multiple times and manually choose the media for each entry.

 ![Item view with apply changes option](../sites/sitesfiles/sitepg_applyitem.png)